Ezzahhh/griffith-calendar/README.md

 TODO:

-- Either on server-side or client-side make the events prettier by removing underscores and replacing with spaces
+- Filter based on Groups A-D and locations (Tweed and Logan) to allow users to pick events and generate subscriptable ICS calendars

 ## Disclaimers